Ski Cooper Opens New Advanced RunsJanuary 17, 2020

 Ski Cooper opened new double black diamond ski runs in early 2020!
 Come discover 70 skiable acres of new advanced terrain!

 - Powder Stache and Solstice: Glades with steep grades

 - Bumpus Rumpus and Swan Song: Two of the area’s eight new chutes

 - Maverick and Viper: Cleared runs

 At the new Tennessee Creek Basin, you can explore 19 new named trails, all served by a new lift.
+Discover 16 new double blacks and 3 new black diamond runs.
 The advanced terrain adds a fresh dimension to Cooper’s family-friendly vibe.
 Now, you can bring all your family and friends to Cooper, whether they’re expert or newbie skiers or boarders.
-With a total 60 trails, five lifts, and terrain variety to choose from, groups of all ability levels will find something to love at Cooper.
-Buy your lift tickets today!
+With a total 59 trails, five lifts, and terrain variety to choose from, groups of all ability levels will find something to love at Cooper.
+Plan your visit today!

 Also, when riding up the Little Horse T-Bar, you must stay in the uphill track (directly under the haul cable).
 If you ski or ride outside this straight track, it can pull the haul cable from the wheels and close the lift.
 That means you and your friends might have to hike up!

 If you’re looking for uncrowded slopes, Ski Cooper is the place for you.
 Our 470 skiable acres means you have plenty of space to spread out!
 See Ski Cooper’s latest plans to keep you safe during the 2020-2021 season.

 One thing Ski Cooper doesn’t have is lift lines or ticket lines!